 - 6 Teeter FitSpine Warranty

 - 7 Conclusion: Teeter FitSpine X1 Inversion Table

 I recommend speaking with your doctor if you have specific questions about whether using an inversion table is right for you.

 With all of that said, let’s take a look at the FitSpine X1 Inversion Table from Teeter.
-Here is a quick overview and the specs.
+Here is an overview and the specs.